piecuch-group/ccpy/README.md

 energetics for the missing many-electron correlations using the generalized moment expansions of the ec-CC equations.

-Because CCpy is primarily used for CC method development work, we use interfaces to GAMESS and Pyscf to obtain the mean-field (typically Hartree-Fock) reference state and associated molecular orbital one- and two-body integrals prior to performing the correlated CC calculations.
+Because CCpy is primarily used for CC method development work, we use interfaces to GAMESS and Pyscf to obtain the mean-field (typically Hartree-Fock) reference state and associated molecular orbital one- and two-electron integrals prior to performing the correlated CC calculations.
 All implementations in CCpy are based on the spin-integrated spinorbital formulation and are compatible with RHF and ROHF references.

 A list of all CC/EOMCC routines available in CCpy: